How to Pitch Your Book at a Writer's Conference

 What a Pitch Is

 A pitch can be verbal or written and often a combination of both.
 For beginning writers, this will often involve face-to-face meetings with an agent or publishers at a writer's conference.
 These in-person pitch sessions are a great opportunity for you to sell yourself and your writing.
 Here's a quick run-down of what you'll need to do before pitching:

 - Finish the Work: Especially as a beginning writer, it's important to have your book completed.
 Without a solid track record, it's difficult to get an agent or publisher interested unless you can first prove you can finish a novel.

-- Do Some Research: Find out which agents and publishers that will be attending the conference.
+- Do Some Research: Find out which agents and publishers will be attending the conference.
 You want to make sure they represent or publish the type of work you do.
 Don't waste your time and theirs by pitching work that doesn't match their specialties.
 So get online and do some research!

 - Make Appointments: Schedule time with as many appropriate agents and editors as you can.
 The details of how to do this are specific to each conference, so consult the conference's website or your registration info.
 These appointments fill up quickly, so book early!

 - Look Your Best: Choose appropriate clothes and plan to look like a pro.
-As superficial as it sounds the publisher is buying you as well as your work.
-To successfully market your book they will also have to market you as an author.
+As superficial as it sounds, the publisher is buying you as well as your work.
+To successfully market your book, they will also have to market you as an author.
 The more you look and act like a professional, the more comfortable agents and editors will be offering you a contract.

 Your pitch itself should be a short, interesting description of your novel that captures its best qualities.
 Think about the blurb on the back of a paperback novel—that's the level of detail you want.
-Your pitch should only be about 2-3 minutes long.
+Your pitch should only be about two or three minutes long.
 Remember that your appointments will only be for 10 or 15 minutes each and much of that is made up of questions and small-talk.
 Keep it short and snappy.
 Open with something short and catchy.
 You want a few sentences that describe your novel in the most compelling and intriguing way possible.
 Here are a few tips to get you started:

 This works particularly well for genre fiction.
 You simply describe your novel as a mix of two other well-known (and profitable!) books or movies.
-For example: "It's Twilight meets Harry Potter".
-Of course, you'll have to explain what you mean by that in the rest of your pitch, but if it's an accurate description (and it better be) then you're off to a good start.
+For example: "It's 'Twilight' meets 'Harry Potter'."
+Of course, you'll have to explain what you mean by that in the rest of your pitch, but if it's an accurate description, then you're off to a good start.

-- It should have a killer title.
+- You should have a killer title.

-- The "Save the Cat" Method: Screenwriter and teacher Blake Snyder describes this method for coming up with loglines for film ideas in his popular screenwriting book Save the Cat.
+Screenwriter and teacher Blake Snyder describes this method for coming up with loglines for film ideas in his popular screenwriting book “Save the Cat.”
 It also works well for pitches!
-The idea is to come up with a sentence or two that describes your novel and includes the following: That's a lot to pack into a couple of sentences, but when you get it right it's worth it.
-Here's a couple from movies you know (courtesy of Save the Cat):
+The idea is to come up with a sentence or two that describes your novel in a way that’s simple, clear, and irresistible.
+The blurb should provide the essence of your novel.

-"A cop comes to L.A. to visit his estranged wife and her office building is taken over by terrorists." - Die Hard
+- "A cop comes to L.A. to visit his estranged wife and her office building is taken over by terrorists." - Die Hard

-"A businessman falls in love with a hooker he hires to be his date for the weekend" - Pretty Woman
+- "A businessman falls in love with a hooker he hires to be his date for the weekend" - Pretty Woman

 Hook Them Early

 This short intro to your pitch is critical to getting them hooked and wanting to hear more.
-Write several versions of it (15 to 20 is a good number to shoot for) then pick the best one and polish it until it shines.
+Write several versions of it (15 to 20 is a good number to shoot for), then pick the best one and polish it until it shines.
 You can't spend too much time on this—if you nail this part of your pitch you are virtually guaranteed to be asked to submit your manuscript.

 Once you've hooked them with your intro then describe your book in a bit more detail.
 Remember that this is a discussion with other humans and not a lecture.
 Be natural and passionate and describe the key elements of your story in a minute or two.

 When you've finished, end by asking if your novel sounds like something they'd be interested in and take the discussion from there.
 They will probably have a few questions and then hopefully request a portion of your book to read.